news

 3. Fluorocarbon Spraying

-Fluorocarbon spraying is a high-end surface treatment technique primarily used for metal perforated panels in construction and decorative fields, especially in harsh weather conditions.
-Fluorocarbon coatings are highly resistant to UV radiation, preventing fading, cracking, and the effects of climate change.
-Due to its excellent weather resistance and pollution resistance, fluorocarbon spraying is commonly used for exterior wall decoration and building facades that are exposed to the elements.
+Fluorocarbon spraying is a high-end surface treatment technology mainly used in construction and decorative applications of perforated metal panels, especially in harsh weather environments.
+Fluorocarbon coatings offer excellent UV resistance, preventing fading, cracking, and other weather-induced damage.
+Due to its superior weather and pollution resistance, fluorocarbon spraying is often used for external wall decoration and exposed architectural facades.

 Advantages: